Environment of North Korea: Environmental programs

 In response to the deforestation problem, North Korea has implemented a tree planting program.
 In 2016, the Korean Central News Agency reported that the Central Nursery under the Ministry of Land and Environment Protection had produced 90 million saplings over the past five years for distribution around the country.
 Official pronouncements have labeled illegal forest destruction as "treachery" and threatened perpetrators with the death penalty.
 In 2017, Kim Il Sung University announced the opening of a new Forest Science Department.
 In 2018, North Korea made an agreement with the South on forestry co-operation.

+In 2025, satellite images analysed by South Korean newspaper Daily NK suggest that the DPRK had managed to restore 1.2 million hectares of forest since 2015, representing 72.7% of the 1.68 million hectare target.
+In 2026, North Korea launched the "Second 10-Year Reforestation Campaign", declaring forest restoration a "core national policy".

 The North Korean government has ratified the Kyoto Protocol on global warming and has been co-operating with international efforts to combat climate change.
 It has invested in the development of solar and other renewable energy technology.
 In 2017, the Foreign Ministry condemned the US government for withdrawing from the Paris Agreement.

 North Korea has participated in international environmental projects, such as the conservation of the red-crowned crane.
 In 2017, Pyongyang hosted a workshop on the conservation of wetlands and migratory waterbirds, attended by the International Union for Conservation of Nature, the Hanns Seidel Foundation, and the East Asian Australasian Flyway Partnership.

 While recycling of materials in North Korea has always been a practice, a new law in 2020 gave it a much higher profile and required organizations to recycle.
 A national recycling plan stipulated the minimum recycling quantity for certain materials, and placed requirements at the province, county and city levels.
 Economic reasons are a strong driver of this effort, reducing some imports.